Cult of personality: India

-One study claims that India's political culture since the decline of the Congress' single-handed dominance over national politics from the 1990s onwards as a fallout of the Ram Janmabhoomi movement and Mandal Commission protests has paved way for personality cults centered around leaders of the small regional parties, derived from hero-worship of sportspersons and film industry celebrities and the concept of bhakti, which in turn has fostered nepotism, cronyism and sycophancy.
+One study claims that India's political culture since the decline of the Congress' single-handed dominance over national politics from the 1990s onwards as a fallout of the Ram Janmabhoomi movement and Mandal Commission protests has paved the way for personality cults centered around leaders of the small regional parties, derived from hero-worship of sportspersons and film industry celebrities and the concept of bhakti, which in turn has fostered nepotism, cronyism and sycophancy.
 Among these leaders, Tamil Nadu Chief Minister J. Jayalalitha had one of the most extensive ones.

-She was widely referred by leaders and members of her party as Amma ('mother' in Tamil, also used to refer to Hindu goddesses) and would prostrate themselves before her.
-She would be regularly publicly applauded with Tamil titles like Makkalin Mudhalvar (people's chief minister), Puratchi Thalaivi (revolutionary female leader), Thanga Thalaivi (golden female leader) etc. by her cadres.
-Her government provided various kinds of subsidised goods under the brand name of Amma.
+She was widely referred to by leaders and members of her party as Amma ('mother' in Tamil, also used to refer to Hindu goddesses), and they would prostrate themselves before her.
+She would be regularly publicly applauded with Tamil titles like Makkalin Mudhalvar (people's chief minister), Puratchi Thalaivi (revolutionary female leader), Thanga Thalaivi (golden female leader), etc. by her cadres.
+Her government provided various kinds of subsidized goods under the brand name of Amma.
 Widespread violence broke out throughout the state when she was arrested on charges of corruption.

 A huge wave of public grief swept all over the state, with some even committing suicide, following her death in 2016.
-Another leader, Mayawati, was also known for attempting to foster a cult of personality during her tenure as the Chief Minister of India's most populous state by getting constructed large statues of herself and the elephant (which was the electoral symbol of her party) that were installed in public parks at the cost of government exchequer.
+Another leader, Mayawati, was also known for attempting to foster a cult of personality during her tenure as the Chief Minister of India's most populous state by getting constructed large statues of herself and the elephant (which was the electoral symbol of her party) that were installed in public parks at the cost of the government exchequer.

-Historical personalities are also deified to the level of cult worship long after their lifetimes which is utilised by politicians to woo their followers for electoral purposes.
+Historical personalities are also deified to the level of cult worship long after their lifetimes, which is utilized by politicians to woo their followers for electoral purposes.
 Prominent examples are the cult of Shivaji in Maharashtra and the cult of Dr. B. R. Ambedkar among Dalits.